trang-n/trangnguyen/content/interests.md

 - Statistics and its applications
 - Solving problems in R/Python
-- Contribute to open source projects
-- Classical Guitar
+- Data Engineering
-- French & Spanish
 - How to keep my plants from dying

 ### Making

 - This minimalist blog
-- Food from different cultures
+- Food from different cultures/Baking
-- Surrealist paintings

-### Interested in
+### Interested in/Dabbled in

 - Board games creation
 - Song-writing
 - Woodworking
+- Pottery
 - Winter sports (skiing/snowboarding)
-- Gardening